Nelson Hawks

 Nelson Crocker Hawks (1840–1929) was born in Milwaukee, Wisconsin, United States on August 21, 1840.
-He is notable for creating the 12-points-per-inch pica typographical standard [1].
-This system was first used by typographers to make the standard-sized letter-blocks used by printers, and now by font designers to make the digital fonts on computers.
+He is notable for establishing the six-per-inch pica (of 12 points) typographical standard in America.
+(An almost identical system, the cicero or "French pica"'—also six-per-(French) inch—was first used by Pannartz and Sweynheim in 1468 and subsequently by European printers.)
+This system was first used by American typefoundries to make the standard-sized letter-blocks used by printers, and now by font designers to make the digital fonts on computers.
 He held that there should be a standard measurement system for printing, and promoted the idea.

-Throughout Hawks' childhood he aspired to become a printer and by the age of 16 he had found employment as a printer's devil (colloquial; apprentice).
+Throughout Hawks's childhood he aspired to become a printer and by the age of 16 he had found employment as a printer's devil (colloquial; apprentice).
 By the age of 18 had started his own newspaper.

 In 1874 Hawks moved to San Francisco where he established the Pacific Type Foundry in partnership with Marder, Luse, & Co., type founders of Chicago.
 In the late 1870s, while head of the Pacific Type Foundry, he developed his point system based on seventy-two points to an inch.
 He first proposed the system to John Marder when Marder visited California in 1877.
 Although, like most type founders, Marder was reluctant to accept it, he was convinced by Hawk's persistence.
-Official announcement from Marder, Luse and Company came in 1879 after it had several new type faces available using the new point system [2].
+Official announcement from Marder, Luse and Company came in 1879 after it had several new type faces available using the new point system.

 Hawks refused to patent the system, insisting that it be a "free gift for the benefit of the trade."
 After resigning from his partnership with Marder, Luse and Company in 1882, he worked tirelessly to advance the point system and have it adopted by other type foundries.
 By 1902 not only had most foundries in the United States adopted the system, but the British Associated Type Founders had begun using it.